-- To assist with planning, councils should identify in advance of Amber activation anyone sleeping rough who may be extremely vulnerable to high temperatures. - The number of emergency accommodation bedspaces available locally ought to be proportionate to the number of people identified. - The GLA will use any available bedspaces in its pan-London supported accommodation and hubs as 'overflow' emergency accommodation, should there be additional high-risk cases which need assistance in areas providing emergency SWEP accommodation that has reached capacity. - Guidance on referrals into available pan-London overflow provision will be communicated at the start of a Hot Weather SWEP period.
+- To assist with planning, councils should identify in advance of amber alerts anyone sleeping rough who may be extremely vulnerable to high temperatures. - The number of emergency accommodation bedspaces available locally ought to be proportionate to the number of people identified. - The GLA will offer any available bedspaces in its pan-London supported accommodation and hubs to local authorities during amber alerts, if there are further high-risk cases identified once local accommodation provided in response to the heatwave has reached capacity.